AKRGames/AlterTrack-archive/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450254153415073799) <-
 ___
 At 9:46 PM COT (UTC-5), he presented the first AlterTrack Girlfriend icons he made.
-> First version of GF icons, maybe I will change them soon
+> First version of GF icons, maybe I will change them soon<br>
 > ![The first AlterTrack Girlfriend icons.](/images/ATGFicons_v1.png "why does she look like that brah")

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450292327109513216) <-
 ___
-### On October 24th, Dan posted 4 tweets about AlterTrack.
+### On October 24th, Dan posted 5 tweets about AlterTrack.
 ___
 At 6:45 AM COT (UTC-5), he posted a dialogue teaser.
 > _F: (I will not allow anyone to hurt someone I appreciate...
 If they do something to my family...
 I don't know how I will answer to that...
 Maybe with more violence...)